 The audition for the choirs is a short and painless process.
 Students will be asked to sing some scales to check for vocal range, sing a small piece (My County Tis of Thee or one the singer has brought), and students will be asked to match pitches that the director will play at the keyboard.
 Provided the singer can do all of the above, the director will then ask the singer to sight-read a few measures of music (reading music is NOT a prerequisite to getting into the choirs).

-Auditions for the 2018 spring semester for the Pitt-Johnstown Choirs will take place on the following days:
+Auditions for the 2018 fall semester for the Pitt-Johnstown Choirs will take place on the following days:

 Auditions will take place in 233 Biddle Hall.
 The sign-up sheet for auditions will be posted on Mr. Webb's office door (233A Biddle Hall).
 Please sign up for an audition time.